fedor28/Image_Quality_Assesment/README.md

 For evaluating model quality I used images from another production.

-Metrics of models on test set:
+Metrics of models on test set (labels have range [0, 100]):

 |         | SVR   | Bagging of  decision trees | Random Forest |  Gradient Boosting |
 | ------- | ----------- | ----------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- | -------- |
 | MAPE    | 113   | 17                         | 20            |   47               |
 | MSE     | 753   | 78                         | 107           |   287              |

-Also I analyzed predictions on test set of best estimator (Bagging of decision trees).
+Also I analyzed predictions of best estimator (Bagging of decision trees) on test set .
 Nothing in common of outliers have been detected.

 ### Usage